douglascbarbosa/dfoccus/README.md

 # dfoccus
-App to help you to keep foccused on daily activite
+App to help you to keep focused on daily activite